 Hong Kong is a hybrid jurisdiction, because the legislative framework of this jurisdiction has taken all the best from the law system of United Kingdom and China.
-Hong Kong has a high reputation and reliability for creating a company and developing its business both in Europe, Asia and the Middle East.
+Hong Kong has a high reputation and reliability for creation of a company and development of its business both in Europe, Asia and the Middle East.

 Hong Kong is a highly developed territory, ranking seventh on the UN Human Development Index.
 The city has the largest number of skyscrapers of any city in the world and its residents have some of the longest life expectancies in the world.

 |Type of company||Private Limited Company|